kbaseattic/assembly/doc/client_tutorial.md

 ## A Simple Example

-The following command will instruct the server to download a file of single-end reads specified by the URL and assemble them using the velvet assembler.
+The following command will instruct the server to assemble a file of single-end reads specified by the URL using the velvet assembler.
 This should take just a couple minutes.

 ```inv
 ar-run -a velvet --single_url http://www.mcs.anl.gov/~fangfang/arast/se.fastq | ar-get --wait --pick > ex1.contigs.fasta